-- 7.12 For the purposes of the sequential approach set out in PPG6 and subsequent Ministerial Statements clarifying retail policy, the Central Shopping Core, as defined on the Proposals Map, will be classed as the "town centre".
-Consequently, the area outside the Central Shopping Core that is still within the Town Centre boundary, as defined on the Proposals Map, will be classed as "edge of town centre". - 7.13 In applying the sequential approach, the relevant centres in which to search for sites will depend on the nature and scale of the proposed development and catchment that the development seeks to serve.
+- 7.10 Town and District Centres provide the focus for a range of important facilities that are accessible to all residents in the Borough. - 7.11 The existence of shops is crucial to the success of other facilities in these centres and it is vital that this retail function is protected and improved.
+It is also important that leisure facilities are located so as to benefit all Oldham residents and reduce the need to travel. - 7.12 For the purposes of the sequential approach set out in PPS6, the Central Shopping Core, as defined on the Proposals Map, will be classed as the "town centre".
+Consequently, the area outside the Central Shopping Core will be classed as either "edge of town centre" or "out of town centre" by virtue of the 300 metres walking distance definition provided in national guidance (PPS6, Table 2).
+In either case, the retail tests outlined in Policy S1.2 will apply. - 7.13 In applying the sequential approach, the relevant centres in which to search for sites will depend on the nature and scale of the proposed development and catchment that the development seeks to serve.